Keydonix/uniswap-oracle/README.md

+# DEPRECATED
+With Uniswap moving to v3 which contains built-in price history, this project is no longer necessary for most users.
+On top of that, there have been a couple open issues on this repository for a while that are important to get addressed but will require a significant amount of work.
+One is required to make the SDK work with London (EIP-1559), and the other is updating the contracts to work with newer versions of Solidity.
+Given that I am unlikeley to put in the time to actually address either of these issues, I'm marking this repository as deprecated.

+Please note, the code is CC0 licenced, which means you can do whatever you want with it without permission.
+I encourage anyone who is interested in taking over maintenance to fork this repository and do so.
+If you show a willingness to maintain it (like fixing the two afformentioned issues) I would be happy to link to your fork in this readme.

 # uniswap-oracle
 A general purpose price feed oracle built on Uniswap v2 that supports arbitrary time windows (up to 256 blocks) and doesn't require any active maintenance.